gvwilson/sensibleadventures/nardica/nardica.md

-It normally took a full day to get the *Guinevere* ready to sail, but the money in Uncle Jack's pocket seemed to make him believe that it could somehow be done in a blink.
+It normally took a full day to get the *Guinevere* ready to sail, but the money in Uncle Jack's pocket seemed to make him believe it could be done in a blink.
-He roared at Iffy and Aunt Naggie to move their sorry sterns, and no, don't worry about tyin' that down, they could do that once they were at sea, just put it somewhere for now and get the affin' engine goin'!
+He roared at Iffy and Aunt Naggie to move their sorry sterns, and no, don't worry about tyin' that down, they could do that once they were at sea, just put it somewhere for now and get the shadding engine goin'!

 Five minutes of careful work that couldn't be rushed and Iffy had the reciprocating rod back in place.